openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 MicroShift will default to listen to external IPs, the service IP and the apiserver IP, as this was the previous behavior and it needs to keep it for compatibility.
 Any advanced configuration, such as multiple interfaces, VLANs, etc. will need user's configuration.
+Any user's configuration will override all of the defaults.

 The hostnames will be automatically resolved to their IP addresses by MicroShift, same as the NIC names.